Deep-MI/fsqc/README.md

 ___

-## Ongoing development
+## Development

 ### Main and development branches

-This repository contains multiple branches, reflecting the continued development of the toolbox.
+This repository contains multiple branches, reflecting the ongoing development of the toolbox.
 The two primary branches are the main branch (`stable`) and the development branch (`dev`).
 New features will first be added to the development branch, and eventually be merged with the main branch.
 You